energyscope/EnergyScope_coupling_GEMMES/Docs/sections/Input Data - Turkey.rst

 ..
 [47c]
    Computed using the installed capacity reported in :cite:`TK_gov_RE` and the yearly electricity generation given by :cite:t:`IEA_TK_2021`

 ..
-[47u]
-   Taken as equal to the value in 2019

-..
-[47v]
-   Value taken from :cite:`CCDR_TK`

-..
 [47d]
    Data from :cite:`Danish_energy_agency_2023`

 ..
-[47w]
-   Retrieved from the open-source database from :cite:`dupont_2020`, available at https://github.com/EliseDup/WorldEROI
+[47e]
+   Data taken from :cite:`KAT2023101538` and converted from 2019 to 2021 USD using the CEPCI

 ..
 [47f]
    Data taken from :cite:`association_des_entreprises_electriques_suisses_aes_energie_2013`

 ..
+[47g]
+   Taken as equal to the value in 2019

+..
+[47h]
+   Value taken from :cite:`CCDR_TK`

+..
 [47i]
-   ORC cycle at 6 km depth for electricity generation.
-Based on Table 17 of :cite:`Carlsson2014`.
-We took the reference case in 2030
+   Retrieved from the open-source database from :cite:`dupont_2020`, available at https://github.com/EliseDup/WorldEROI

 ..
 [47j]
    Data from :cite:`association_des_entreprises_electriques_suisses_aes_electricite_2012`